SAdhikary2/SAdhikary2/README.md

 <p align="left">
-  I am a dedicated software developer with a strong passion for creating innovative and efficient solutions.
+  I am a dedicated software developer with a strong passion for creating innovative and efficient solution.
 With a focus on delivering high-quality software applications, I thrive in dynamic environments, tackling complex challenges and driving projects to successful completion.
 </p>